 Josah looked down the roadway to the wooden bridge spanning the river.
 “That’s a different problem,” Graybard said.
 “Look at the gates.
 The right gate cannot close.
 It’s propped open.
 You can’t defend a city without a wall and solid gates.”

-Gazing on either side of the road, Josah could see several places where the wall needed repair.
+Gazing on either side of the road, Josah could see two places where the wall needed repair.
 “Well, Luka isn’t invading tomorrow.”

 “No, he will not.
-But that idea will come to him tomorrow when he arrives,” said Graybard.
+But that idea will come to him tomorrow when he arrives and observes the decay,” said Graybard.